-- Monitoring classroom practice - Analysis of pupil tracking data & children's work - Monitoring of procedures and practice by the SEND governor and FGB - School self-evaluation and Strategic Planning documents - Local authority moderation process

-- Feedback from parents and children

-- Performance management for staff
+- Monitoring classroom practice - Analysis of pupil tracking data & children's work - Monitoring of procedures and practice by the SEND governor and FGB - School self-evaluation and Strategic Planning documents - Feedback from parents and children - Performance management for staff

-- External audits

 In order to make consistent continuous progress in relation to SEND provision the school encourages feedback from staff, parents and pupils throughout the year.
 This is done in the form of an annual parent and pupil questionnaire, discussion and through termly progress meetings with parents.